 HP Inc. (full comment)

-spending most of your time searching outside HP -- you are a
+spending most of your time searching outside the company -- you are a stronger

 LinkedIn to reconnect with people you worked with in the past.
 You will be surprised at the

 "Don't be shy about contacting each and every manager and friend you

 know and asking them if they know anyone who might be hiring.
 I know

 that's obvious, but hey, some techies are introverted and sort of

 reclusive.
 This is no time for that."